ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-public-key-req-resp title="Message Flow of Public Key Request-Response" artwork-align="center"}

-Note that these messages can be combined with the Key Re-Distribution messages in {{sec-expiration}}, to request at the same time the keying material and the public keys.
-In this case, either a new endpoint at the KDC may be used, or additional information needs to be sent in the request payload, to distinguish these combined messages from the Public Key messages described below, since they would be identical otherwise.
+Note that the Key Re-Distribution messages in {{sec-expiration}}, request at the same time the group keying material and the public keys, as well as all additional information such as policies.

 ## Public Key Request

+To request all public keys, the Client sends a CoAP GET request to the /ace-group/gid/pub-key endpoint at the KDC, where gid is the group identifier.

-To request public keys, the Client sends a shortened Key Distribution Request to the KDC ({{ssec-key-distribution-request}}), formatted as follows.
-The payload of this request MUST contain the following fields:
+To request only some specific public keys for which the client has the identifiers, the Client sends a CoAP POST request to the /ace-group/gid/pub-key endpoint at the KDC.
+The payload of this request is a CBOR Map that MUST contain the following fields:

-* 'type', encoded as a CBOR int, with value 5 ("pub keys").

-* 'get_pub_keys', which has as value a CBOR array including either:
-  - no elements, i.e. an empty array, in order to request the public key of all current group members; or
-  - N elements, each of which is the identifier of a group member encoded as a CBOR byte string, in order to request the public key of the specified nodes.
+* 'get_pub_keys', which has as value a CBOR array including either N elements, each of which is the identifier of a group member encoded as a CBOR byte string, in order to request the public key of the specified nodes.

-* 'scope', which contains only the identifier of the specific group or topic, encoded as in {{ssec-authorization-request}}.
-That is, the role field is not present.

 <!-- In some cases, it is not necessary to include the scope parameter, for instance if the KDC maintains a list of active group members for each managed group, and the Client is member of only one group.
 The Client MUST include the scope parameter if it is a member of multiple groups under the same KDC.